Root Canal Hoffman Estates IL

 Is getting a root canal painful?

 Getting a root canal is uncomfortable.
-However, the pain that you experience is typically much less than the pain experienced from the initial infection.
+However, the pain you experience is typically much less than the pain from the initial infection.
 Root canal treatment is necessary to treat deep infections.
-These infections cause intense pain, so ultimately having a root canal procedure is to end preexisting pain.
+These infections cause intense pain.
+Ultimately, having a root canal procedure is to end preexisting pain.

 How do you prepare for a root canal?